 Without proper prevention or early detection with proper treatment, diabetic neuropathy can lead to severe complications.

 Hyperbaric Oxygen Therapy

 Hyperbaric Oxygen Therapy (HBOT) is a medical treatment in which the body is exposed to 100% oxygen while under increased atmospheric pressure.
-HBOT must be used in addition to standard wound care and is usually recommended when there is no measurable signs of healing after at least 30 days of treatment with standard wound therapy.
+HBOT must be used in addition to standard wound care and is usually recommended when there are no measurable signs of healing after 30 days of standard wound care.

-During an HBOT treatment, you can sit back, relax, read, nap or watch a movie; the only physical sensation you may feel is slight pressure in your eardrums.
+During treatment, patients can sit back, relax, read, nap or watch a movie; the only physical sensation that may be felt l is slight pressure in the eardrums.

 HBOT is used to treat a variety of conditions:

 - Peripheral arterial insufficiency (muscle pain or cramping in limbs caused by physical activity)

 - Chronic refractory osteomyelitis (persistent bone infection after treatment for osteomyelitis)

 - Injury to the soft tissue caused by radiation

 - Actinomycosis (inflamed tissue in the mouth or jaw)